Freeholder Angel G. Estrada

-Freeholder Estrada supported the Freeholder Scholars initiative, which provides scholarships to Union County College for eligible residents, and helped to implement the Access 2000 technology initiative for school districts.
-As chairman of the Open Space Trust Fund Committee in 2005, Freeholder Estrada oversaw the distribution of more than $1.4 million for children’s recreation and historic preservation.
+Freeholder Estrada also supported the Freeholder Scholars initiative, which provides scholarships to Union County College for eligible residents.
+He helped implement the Access 2000 initiative, providing school districts with funds for computers, Internet access, and technology education for teachers.
+As chairman of the Open Space Trust Fund Committee in 2005, Freeholder Estrada oversaw the distribution of more than $1.4 million for Children’s Recreation and Historic Preservation.
 He is currently Chairman of the Fiscal Affairs Committee.

 Freeholder Estrada works closely with Latino community organizations to bring their voices and concerns to the Freeholder Board.
 He is a member of the Board of Trustees of Meadowlinks, and is also an Alternate member of the North Jersey Transportation Planning Authority.
 He served on the Elizabeth Housing Authority for five years in the capacity of member, vice chairman and chairman and is a board member of the Selective Service System.
 In 2007 and 2008 Freeholder Estrada was elected Vice President of the National Association of Hispanic County Officials.